Dalton Pompey: International career

 Pompey was selected to the Canada national baseball team at the 2017 World Baseball Classic, 2019 Pan American Games Qualifier, and 2019 WBSC Premier12.

 Personal life

 Pompey's parents are Ken and Valerie Pompey, who taught him to switch-hit at age 3.
 He has a brother, Tristan, and a sister, Kayla.
-Tristan is also a professional baseball player.
+Tristan is also a professional baseball player most recently with the Guelph Royals.

 Pompey's father Ken was also known to TV viewers as the dancing cowboy on the popular Canadian TV program Electric Circus.
-His stint on the program was later commemorated by Great Lakes Brewery (Toronto) with a custom beverage called Electric Circus Tropical Pale Ale.
+His stint on the program was later commemorated by Great Lakes Brewery with a custom beverage called Electric Circus Tropical Pale Ale.

+In 2023, Pompey joined the Hamilton Police Service to work as a police officer.